Sales and Marketing.

 When you think about it, the conflict between marketing and sales actually makes no sense.

 Alignment between the two offers potentially the biggest opportunity to improve your business’ performance, and reach (or even exceed) your goals.
+Whether Inbound Marketing is the focus or traditional marketing, both departments must be on the same page.

 After all, as Marshall Lager from Third Idea Consulting puts it: